iCalcify

 Frequently Asked Questions

-Copper has lower resistivity (0.0175 Ω·mm²/m) than aluminum (0.0283 Ω·mm²/m), meaning less voltage drop for the same wire size.
-However, aluminum is lighter and cheaper, making it suitable for long-distance power transmission.
+Copper has lower resistivity than aluminum, meaning less voltage drop for the same wire size.
+However, aluminum is lighter and cheaper, making it suitable for larger installations.